 It is a good idea to measure your chairs as factors such as arm rests, an extra long seat or wide back can mean that you need to be a little more generous with the table size.
 If it is important to you aesthetically to be able to fully push all of your chairs in when not in use then knowing the size of your chairs is even more important.

 What leg design are you thinking about?

 The location and size of the dining table legs needs to be considered when working out the size of dining you need for the number of seats.
 If the legs are in the corners, like with the Torquay Point, they have little effect on the size unless of course they are quite chunky!
 If the legs of you table are a box leg like our Sunnymead or Winkipop dining then the legs either need to be set back from the edge if you want someone to sit at them or add a little extra length to enable seats on either side.
 A refectory leg design like the Rincon is another way of getting around this.

 Another important factor consider in the design and size of your dining table is the access to your dining room.
 A rectangular shape tends to be the most movable with the the round and square limited in size by the door frames.
 If you have winding stairs or tight corridors, this also can make installation much more challenging or impossible.

-Allow a minimum of 800mm between the table and any obstructions such as a wall, piece of furniture, fireplace or door.
+Leave a minimum of 800mm between the table and any obstructions such as a wall, piece of furniture, fireplace or door.